nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

   `Storage` class to the application.
 * MediVault gets the user input via the `Ui` class and uses the `CommandParser` class to parse the input given by the user.
-* The parameters will be parsed to a `LinkedHashMap` to make the parameters easily accessible.
+* The parameters will be parsed to a `LinkedHashMap<String, String>` to make the parameters easily accessible.
 * If a valid command is received, the `CommandParser` will call the `Command` object constructor and return the object to MediVault.
 * MediVault will then invoke the `execute()` function of the `Command` object to execute the command.
-* Should there be an invalid command, `CommandParser` will throw `InvalidCommand` and MediVault will display the error message using the `Ui` class.
+* Should there be an invalid command, `CommandParser` will throw `InvalidCommandException` and MediVault will display the error message using the `Ui` class.

 Given below is the sequence diagram for the interactions within the main application logic.